mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 at the iris door and steps out into space to bless his flock, supported only by his faith and holiness (and the hidden gravbelt under his robes).
-A pocket amplifier and the acoustic properties of the dome give the Thearch’s voice great power and authority.
+A pocket amplifier and the acoustic properties of the dome give the Thearch's voice great power and authority.
 Hidden in the designs at the roof of the dome are many powerful lights.
 When turned up all the way, these send a great golden beam down from the palace to the ground below.
 This holy light is reputed to have